 Most of my time is spent on Human-Computer Interaction (HCI) research.
 I am particularly focused on the design and evaluation of novel systems that support creativity, learning, collaboration, and information sharing.
-Look at my publications for more details.
+See publications for more.

 I am also module convenor for G64ICP: Introduction to Computer Programming

-I am a co-organiser for the ACM CSCW 2014 Workshop: Structures for Knowledge Co-creation Between Organisations and the Public, and organised the ACM CHI 2013 Workshop: Methods for Studying Technology in the Home, with colleagues at Horizon as well as at Loughborough, Newcastle and Brunel Universities.
+Previously I co-organised the ACM CSCW 2014 Workshop: Structures for Knowledge Co-creation Between Organisations and the Public, and the ACM CHI 2013 Workshop: Methods for Studying Technology in the Home amongst others.

 My PhD Thesis was entitled: Understanding Creative Interaction: A Conceptual Framework for the Design of Interactive Systems for Creative Activities.
 The thesis asks how can we understand creativity in a way that can be applied to designing interactive systems for activities such as musical composition or filmmaking.
 There is some information about prototype systems developed for my PhD and otherwise here.